People just can't seem to get enough of them souls

 !
 "Purchasing one legally

 " is only one method of obtaining them.
-Outright theft, and/or eating them works just as well, often with much less hassle.
+Outright theft works just as well, with much less hassle.

 - Just The Soul — The soul is "merely" eaten or taken, but the person's body is still alive.
 Often, the monster will gain power from this, while the victim turns into an Empty Shell.
 Recovery is sometimes possible, sometimes not.